rapidsai/cudf/docs/cudf/source/user_guide/io/io.md

 fall back to the GDS compatibility mode.
 - "ALWAYS": Enable GDS use.
 If the cuFile library cannot be properly loaded, throw an exception.
-- "KVIKIO": Enable GDS through [KvikIO](https://github.com/rapidsai/kvikio).
+- "KVIKIO": Enable GDS compatibility mode through [KvikIO](https://github.com/rapidsai/kvikio).
-Note that KvikIO provides an environment variable `KVIKIO_COMPAT_MODE` to control GDS use:
+Note that KvikIO also provides the environment variable `KVIKIO_COMPAT_MODE` for GDS control that may alter the effect of "KVIKIO" option in cuDF:
   - By default, `KVIKIO_COMPAT_MODE` is unset.
-In this case, KvikIO checks the system configuration, and if GDS requirements are not met, the I/O will fall back to the GDS compatibility mode.
+In this case, cuDF enforces the GDS compatibility mode, and the system configuration check for GDS I/O is never performed.
-  - If `KVIKIO_NTHREADS` is set to `ON`, the GDS compatibility mode is always used, and the system configuration check is never performed.
+  - If `KVIKIO_COMPAT_MODE=ON`, this is the same with the above case.
-  - If `KVIKIO_NTHREADS` is set to `OFF`, KvikIO enforces GDS I/O without system configuration check, and will error out if GDS requirements are not met.
+  - If `KVIKIO_COMPAT_MODE=OFF`, KvikIO enforces GDS I/O without system
+    configuration check, and will error out if GDS requirements are not met.
 The only exceptional case is that if the system does not support files being opened with the `O_DIRECT` flag, the GDS compatibility mode will be used.